 EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2015 Section 4(2) of the Act.
 Item AP1-4-2, Requesting a Variance from a General Exemption; Item AP1-5/6/7-1, Extending Application of the Act; Item AP5-244-2, Classification - Assignment; Item AP5-245-2, Assessable Payroll, with respect to management/administration payroll; Item AP5-245-4, Payroll Estimates, of the Assessment Manual.
-Policy item #8.00, Admission of Workers, Employers, and Independent Operators; Item C3-18.00, Personal Acts (B. Acts for Personal Benefit of Principals of Business); Policy item #35.20, Amount of Compensation for Temporary Partial Disability; Item C6-37.00, Permanent Total Disability Benefits; Policy item #48.40, Overpayments/Money Owed to the Board; Policy item #48.48, Unpaid Assessments; Policy item #65.02, Worker with Two Jobs; Policy item #67.20, Personal Optional Protection; Policy item #67.20, Volunteer Eirefighters: Policy item #67.20, Personal Optional Protection; Policy item #67.32, Volunteer Firefighters; Policy item #68.70, Payments to Substitutes; Policy item #69.10, Deduction of Permanent Disability Periodic Payments from Wage-Loss Benefits; Item C10-75.00, Health Care Accounts - General;
+Policy item #8.00, Admission of Workers, Employers, and Independent Operators; Item C3-18.00, Personal Acts (B. Acts for Personal Benefit of Principals of Business); Policy item #35.20, Amount of Compensation for Temporary Partial Disability; Item C6-37.00, Permanent Total Disability Benefits; Policy item #48.40, Overpayments/Money Owed to the Board; Policy item #48.48, Unpaid Assessments; Policy item #65.02, Worker with Two Jobs; Policy item #67.20, Personal Optional Protection; Policy item #67.20, Volunteer Eirefighters: Policy item #67.32, Volunteer Firefighters; Policy item #68.70, Payments to Substitutes; Policy item #69.10, Deduction of Permanent Disability Periodic Payments from Wage-Loss Benefits; Item C10-75.00, Health Care Accounts - General;

-Policy item #93.20, Application for Compensation ; Policy item #93.23, Adjudication Without an Application ; Policy item #94.15, Penalties for Failure to Report ; Policy item #99.20, Notification of Decisions ; Policy item #111.30, Meaning of "Worker" and "Employer" Under Division 3 of Part 3 of the Act , of the Rehabilitation Services &amp; Claims Manual , Volume II.
-HISTORY: January 1, 2021 - Housekeeping change made to cross-reference consequential to reformatting and renumbering policies in Chapter 6, Permanent Disability Benefits .
-April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
+HISTORY: Policy item #93.20, Application for Compensation; Policy item #93.23, Adjudication Without an Application; Policy item #94.15, Penalties for Failure to Report; Policy item #99.20, Notification of Decisions; Policy item #111.30, Meaning of "Worker" and "Employer" Under Division 3 of Part 3 of the Act, of the Rehabilitation Services & Claims Manual, Volume II.
+January 1, 2021 - Housekeeping change made to cross-reference consequential to reformatting and renumbering policies in Chapter 6, Permanent Disability Benefits.
+April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act, R.S.B.C.
 2019, c.
-1. January 1, 2015 - The changes to part (c) of the policy section of this item and the minimum amount for which Personal Optional Protection may be obtained under part (c) of the policy, listed in Appendix "A", were made effective.
+1. January 1, 2017 - Housekeeping amendment.
+January 1, 2015 - The changes to part (c) of the policy section of this item and the minimum amount for which Personal Optional Protection may be obtained under part (c) of the policy, listed in Appendix "A", were made effective.
+January 1, 2015 - Consequential amendments were made effective.
 January 1, 2013 - Consequential changes related to the consolidation of the classification policies were made effective.
-January 1, 2004 - The changes to paragraphs (b) and (d) of the policy section of this item applied to all new Personal Optional Protection coverage registrants, all registrants who reapply for coverage, and all existing accounts that were not in good standing, on or after January 1, 2004.
-The changes to paragraphs (e) and (f) of the policy section of this item applied to all existing Personal Optional Protection accounts, all new Personal Optional Protection coverage registrants, and all registrants who reapplied for coverage, on or after January 1, 2004.
+March 1, 2012 - Housekeeping change was made effective, in accordance with amendments to the Act.
+October 1, 2009 - Housekeeping amendments.
+November 1, 2006 - Correction to the website link.
+APPLICATION: January 1, 2004 - The changes to paragraphs (b) and (d) of the policy section of this item applied to all new Personal Optional Protection coverage registrants, all registrants who reapplied for coverage, and all existing accounts that were not in good standing, on or after January 1, 2004.
+The changes to paragraphs (e) and (f) of the policy section of this item applied to all existing Personal Optional Protection accounts, all new Personal Optional Protection accounts, all new Personal Optional Protection coverage registrants, and all registrants who reapplied for coverage, on or after January 1, 2004.
 January 1, 2003 - This Item resulted from an editorial consolidation of the former Assessment Policy Manual , which was effective on January 1, 2003.
 The Policy in this Item continued the substantive requirements that existed before the consolidation, with any wording changes necessary to reflect legislative and other changes that had occurred.
 Policies No. 20:50:10 to 20:50:60 of the Assessment Manual and Decision No. 116 of volume 2 of the Workers' Compensation Reporter were replaced, in part, by this Item.
-APPLICATION: Applies to all Personal Optional Protection coverage in effect on or after January 1, 2015.
+Applies to all Personal Optional Protection coverage in effect on or after January 1, 2015.